From forest to pasture

 In 1991 the Sugar Loaf Islands Marine Protected Area was created around the islands adjoining Port Taranaki.
 Although nets and set lines are prohibited, recreational and some commercial fishing is permitted.
 The islands are home to one of the northernmost breeding colonies of the New Zealand fur seal.

 There are two marine reserves, where all fishing is prohibited: Parininihi (2006), offshore from the White Cliffs north of Pukearuhe, and Tapuae (2008), off the Ōmatā coast.
+The West Coast North Island Marine Mammal Sanctuary runs from Maunganui Bluff to Ōakura beach, just south of New Plymouth.

 In the 1980s illnesses among residents of the New Plymouth suburb of Paritutū, near the agricultural chemicals firm of Ivon Watkins Dow (now Dow Agrosciences), received publicity.
 Decades of investigation suggested that many residents had been exposed to high concentrations of dioxin, a by-product of manufacturing the herbicide 2,4,5-T. Although the plant ceased making 2,4,5-T in 1987, neighbours were still raising concerns about further emissions in the early 2000s.
 However, some people argued that the exposure to dioxin was limited and not harmful.